James822/jerpinski/README.md

 `cargo run --release 1920 1080 7`

-renders a 1920x1080 image with 7 iterations on the triangle.
+renders a 1920x1080 image with 7 iterations on the triangle. \

+All images are rendered to the "jerpinski/jerpinski/output/render.png" file.